katrinleinweber/Markdown-for-bio-scientists/README.md

 [^SMJE]: [github.com/JensErat/scientific-markdown](https://github.com/JensErat/scientific-markdown/master/presentation.pdf)

-# Poll: Who is using \LaTeX\ already?
-And do you like it?

 ### **Write in Word?** Save in Markdown!
 Publish in \LaTeX!

 > - [Writage.com](http://www.writage.com/) adds Markdown support in Word